The Pros and Cons of Forest Schools

 Learner-led, Forest Schooling is a holistic system that encourages children to nurture healthy relationships with risk, problem-solving, and self-discovery, whilst outdoors in the natural world.
 This hands-on process is usually aimed predominantly at younger learners, for example, nurseries and primary school-aged children, but the value of outdoor education delivered by Forest Schooling has benefits at all stages of educational development.
 These can be stand-alone institutions for outdoor education but are also sometimes facilitated by private or state schools to run additional sessions to complement regular classroom learning.

-This doesn’t mean no protection from the elements, however.
+This doesn’t mean zero protection from the elements, however.
 A forest school may invest in something like our outdoor Healey classroom or something similar to create an area to gather and learn as well as shelter.

 The Origins of Forest School